What You Need to Know About the U.S. Military Draft

 For all the codes available to students, religious followers, or other reasons see official Selective Service Page.

-- Standards Would Drop: With the military composed of volunteers, the services have been able to impose strict qualifications for duty.
-If we were to reinstate the draft and the military was forced to accept everyone regardless of criminal records, test scores, or medical qualifications, the armed forces would be larger, but less effective.
+With the military composed of volunteers, the services have been able to impose strict qualifications for duty.
+If the U.S. were to reinstate the draft and the military was forced to accept everyone regardless of criminal records, test scores, or medical qualifications, the armed forces would be larger, but less effective.